BennetWilson/weather-dashboard/README.md

 I then created three JS files as I found it easier for me to understand if all of the parts were separated.

 My application can display today's weather and infomation such as; High and Low temperatures, Humidity, Wind Speed, Current Temperature, UV Index and Weather Description.

 My application displays a five-day forecast for the location.
 This forecast includes; High and Low temperatures, Humidity, Wind Speed, Current Temperature, UV Index and Weather Description.

 My application shows a different color over the UV index on today's weather for each of the 5 warning colors.

+My application also shows clickable recent searches that will show data for that city.